lucasavila00/beff/web/docs/docs/cli.md

 # @beff/cli

-The CLI executable is used to generate the support code for the parser or router.
+Use the CLI to generate the code needed to run routers and parsers.
 The CLI package also contains some useful Typescript definitions.

 ## Installation